 Welcome!
 I am a post-doctoral researcher at the Institut de Physique Théorique in Paris, where I work on problems at the interface of statistical physics and information processing in the group of Lenka Zdeborová.

-Video & news article
+Videos & news coverage

 - Watch the video abstract for our recent article in the New Journal of Physics on the thermodynamic efficiency of learning a rule with neural networks: